Pulmonary valve repair and replacement

 - Pulmonary valve regurgitation.
 A leaky pulmonary valve allows blood to flow backward into the heart (pulmonary valve regurgitation) rather than directly to the lungs for oxygen.

 - Pulmonary valve stenosis.
-In this condition, the pulmonary valve is thickened or obstructed, which makes it harder for it to open properly.
-As a result, the heart has to work harder to pump blood into the pulmonary artery and to the lungs.
+The pulmonary valve is thickened or blocked.
+It's hard for the valve to open properly.
+The heart must work harder to pump blood into the pulmonary artery and to the lungs.

 - Pulmonary atresia.
 This is a congenital heart defect in which a child is born without a well-defined pulmonary valve.
-In pulmonary atresia, blood can't flow from the right ventricle into the pulmonary artery.
-The only blood flow to the lungs is through an open passageway between the pulmonary artery and the main artery supplying blood to the body (aorta).
+In pulmonary atresia, blood can't flow from the right lower heart chamber into the lung artery.
+The only blood flow to the lungs is through an open passageway between the pulmonary artery and the body's main artery (aorta).

-The decision to repair or replace a damaged pulmonary valve depends on many factors, including:
+The decision to repair or replace a damaged pulmonary valve depends on many things, including:

-- The severity of your pulmonary valve disease
+- The severity (stage) of pulmonary valve disease

-Risks associated with pulmonary valve repair and pulmonary valve replacement may include:
+Potential risks of pulmonary valve repair and pulmonary valve replacement include:

 - Blood clots